s3rvac/fit-projects/README.md

 ```
 http://www.fit.vutbr.cz/study/courses/$COURSE
 ```
-For example, the the URL for the IJC course is
+For example, the URL for the IJC course is
 ```
 http://www.fit.vutbr.cz/study/courses/IJC/
 ```